giulioruffini/COVID-19-NE-reports/README.md

 ## Modeling notes
 For general notes on how the model is run and optimized see the docs folder.
-### latency
+### Latency
 The SIR model does not currently account for latency between exposure to symptoms/infectiousness.
 This is a factor to keep in mind.

-Also, if we model fatalities as a proxy for current infections (simple approach), we are modeling historic data.
-What we see today is due to infections that happened up to 13 days ago ([median time delay of 13 days from illness onset to death](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7074197/) ago.
-In other words, we are modeling the past.
+Given the lack of good data on actual infection rates, we use fatality data as a proxy for current infections (simple approach).
+Because of this, what we observe today (falalities) is due to infections that happened up to 1-2 weeks days ago ([median time delay of 13 days from illness onset to death](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7074197/) ago.
+In other words, we are modeling and data fitting the past.

-When we add an intervention into the model, it needs to be delayed to adjust for this.
+When we add an intervention into the model (a social distance measure), its effects need to be seen as delayed to adjust for this.

 ## Links and data sources
 * [http://neuroelectrics.com](http://neuroelectrics.com)